Measurement Guide

 Hips

-Around the widest part of the hips and buttocks
+Around the widest part of the lower body, including buttocks

 Stand with feet together.
-Wrap the tape around the widest point of your lower body, which is usually 7-9 inches below the waist.
+Wrap the tape around the widest point, usually 7-9 inches (18-23 cm) below the waist.
 Include the fullest part of the buttocks.

 Skip the Math

-Enter your measurements into our free calculator and get your body shape instantly—no manual ratio calculations needed.
+Enter your four measurements and our calculator figures out your shape instantly.
+No ratio calculations on your end.

 Measurement Ratio Formulas